Flags of Our Fathers poster

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This demonstrates the protagonist's commitment to The second flag raising photograph is taken - the iconic image.
 This moment irrevocably pulls Doc, Rene, and Ira from being soldiers into becoming symbols.
 They don't choose this; the photograph chooses them.
 They cross into a world of manufactured heroism., moving from reaction to action.

 The Collapse moment at 97 minutes (72% through) represents the emotional nadir.
 Here, Doc Bradley's best friend Mike is killed on Iwo Jima, dying in Doc's arms after Doc desperately tries to save him.
 This is Doc's "whiff of death" - the loss of innocence and the death of the belief that heroism can save anyone.
-All the real heroes are dead; only the symbols survive., reveals the protagonist at their lowest point.
+All the real heroes are dead; only the symbols survive., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 105 minutes initiates the final act resolution at 78% of the runtime.
 The bond tour ends successfully - they raised the money needed.
 The three men receive their insight: they cannot change the symbol they've become, but they can choose how to carry it.
 Doc chooses silence and normalcy.
 Rene chooses to leverage the fame.
 Ira cannot reconcile it and spirals., demonstrating the transformation achieved throughout the journey.